 The Care Act places substantial responsibility on local authorities to ensure a vibrant and responsive marketplace that focuses on meeting people’s needs.
 This ensures wellbeing and the delivery of quality, innovative services – as well as value for money.

-They’re then able to submit this to multiple providers simultaneously who are invited to respond with a proposal and indicative costs within a defined timescale.
-All interested providers can then review the request and provide a quotation which the user can then accept and pay for online.
-This encourages more tailored and competitively priced responses from providers as they compete to fulfill the request.
+Using Mosaic Dynamic Purchasing local authorities then able to submit this to multiple providers simultaneously who are invited to respond with a proposal and indicative costs within a defined timescale.
+All interested providers can then review the request and provide a quotation.
+This encourages more tailored and competitively priced responses from providers as they compete to fulfil the request.
 It can also help to cut down on the often laborious and time-consuming process for setting up new tailored care packages where local authorities rely on teams of people contacting providers to evaluate who has availability.

 For local authorities

 - Enables users to send ‘service requests’ simultaneously to self-selected providers, saving time chasing placements and resource across the process

 - Drives competition between providers on quality of outcomes and wellbeing-focused services, as well as innovation and price

 - Algorithms can automatically rank responses based on agreed criteria

 - By eliminating the time-consuming manual processes, resources can be reallocated